 What began as a Licensed Practical Nursing (LPN) program in 1970, evolved into an accredited Associate degree program leading to Registered Nurse licensure in 1975.
 Each year, Kishwaukee accepts 80 (40 per semester) students into its Nursing program.
 After two years of theoretical and clinical coursework in both general and specialty areas in Nursing, the student graduates with an Associate in Applied Science degree and is eligible to sit for licensure examination.

 Kishwaukee's Nursing Program has one of the highest overall NCLEX-RN (State Board Examination) pass rates in Illinois and in the country.
-Kishwaukee's overall average is 92% compared with a state average of 86% and a national average of 87%.
+Kishwaukee's overall average is 90% compared with a state and national average of 88%.

 This degree program prepares students to deliver high-quality, safe and cost-effective health care as a Registered Professional Nurse.
 Registered Professional Nursing is governed by the State of Illinois Nurse Practice Act 2007.
 It is designed to prepare the entry-level professional nurse to sit for the licensing examination for professional nurses (NCLEX-RN) after graduation.
 The Registered Professional Nurse advocates for patient safety through use of evidence-based practice, team work, ethics, technology and a focus on continuous quality improvement.
 The curriculum includes theory in communications, science and behavioral sciences as well as nursing.
 The Kishwaukee College Nursing Program curriculum utilizes the Quality and Safety Education for Nurses (QSEN) Institute competencies to provide an organizing framework for curriculum content.